Table of Contents

 It seems that this is one company that is mostly promoted through word of mouth, with distributors trying to recruit other distributors that way.
 The approach does make the company feel more trustworthy, but at the same time, it creates some problems.

 One issue is that this approach means you really have to trust what your distributor has to say about the company.
 Personally, I hate that idea, because distributors are never going to know everything about how the company works.
 As an independent person, I want to be able to do my own research, in my own time, and not rely on “my contact point” to tell me the relevant info.

-In general though, the company appears to work off a typical MLM model.
-This means that distributors earn commissions from sales, but there tends to be more bonuses from recruiting others and from developing a successful team under you.
+In general, though, the company appears to work off a typical MLM model.
+This means that distributors earn commissions from sales, but there tend to be more bonuses from recruiting others and from developing a successful team under you.
 For this particular company, the base commission rate is 40%, which isn’t too bad compared to other MLMs!
-So, this gives people an advantage for making money through sales.
+So, this gives people advantage for making money through sales.

 Despite this, making a living through the company isn’t as easy as it sounds.